Project-Sylos/Migration-Engine/pkg/db/README.md

 #### 3. Levels Bucket (`/levels`)

-**Path**: `/SRC/levels/` or `/DST/levels/`
+**Path**: `/Traversal-Data/SRC/levels/` or `/Traversal-Data/DST/levels/`

-Organized by BFS depth level, with status sub-buckets:
+Organized by BFS depth level, with status sub-buckets and a status-lookup index:

 ```
 /levels
   /00000000              → Level 0 (root)
-    /pending             → pathHash: empty
+    /pending             → pathHash: empty (membership set)
-    /successful          → pathHash: empty
+    /successful          → pathHash: empty (membership set)
-    /failed              → pathHash: empty
+    /failed              → pathHash: empty (membership set)
+    /status-lookup       → pathHash: status string (reverse index)
   /00000001              → Level 1
     /pending
     /successful
     /failed
+    /status-lookup
   /00000002              → Level 2
     ...
 ```

 For DST queue, there's an additional status:
 ```
-  /not_on_src            → Items in DST but not in SRC
+  /not_on_src            → pathHash: empty (membership set)
 ```

 **Status buckets are membership sets**: The presence of a pathHash in a bucket means that node has that status.
 The value is empty; only the key matters.

+**Status-lookup index**: The `status-lookup` bucket provides a reverse index mapping `pathHash → status string`.
+This enables O(1) lookup to determine which status bucket a node belongs to without scanning all status buckets.
+The index is automatically maintained:
+- Created when a level bucket is first created
+- Updated on every node insert (with initial status)
+- Updated on every status transition (pending → successful, etc.)
+- Removed when a node is deleted

 ### Log Storage (`/LOGS`)